fedcloud-eu/vault-doc/_sources/quickstart.rst.txt

 ***********************************

-If the value string is started with "@", the FedCloud client will read the content of the file with the name for the value for the key.
+If the value string is started with "@", the FedCloud client will read the content of the file with the name for the value of the key.
 The following command creates a secret ``certificate`` in Secret management service for storing host certificate and its key:

 ::